LMM095/di-workshop-01-intro-to-p5/README.md

 ```

 **What do these numbers do?
 What happens when you change them?**
+These numbers are rgb colour variables and inform the program to produce a particular colours based on the set parameters.

 **What does fill mean?
 What happens if you change it to stroke?**
+The fill variable infroms the program to fill the ellipses with the rgb colour 255, 0, 0.
+If it is changed to a stroke variable then only the outline will change colour.

 **What happens if you remove (or comment out) this line?
-What about if you
-include both fill and stroke on seperate lines?**
+What about if you include both fill and stroke on seperate lines?**
+The fill colour is restored to a default colour (white)

 Now look at this line: